Th-Underscore/AutoOffhand/README.md

 ## Description

-AutoOffhand is a server-side Minecraft Forge mod for Minecraft 1.16.5, designed to automatically manage your offhand slot.
+AutoOffhand is a server-side Minecraft Forge mod for Minecraft [1.16.5](https://github.com/Th-Underscore/AutoOffhand/releases/tag/v0.0.1) and [1.18.2](https://github.com/Th-Underscore/AutoOffhand/releases/tag/v0.0.2), designed to automatically manage your offhand slot.
 It moves specific items directly into your offhand when you pick them up, provided the slot is empty.
 It also intelligently handles returning projectiles like Loyalty Tridents, placing them back into your offhand if configured.

 ## Features